Usability & UX

 The repeated use of the word

-Domain requires a user to read it for each item in the list, which takes extra time for the eye to parse out the relevant word like
+Domain requires a user to read it for each item in the list, which makes extra work for the eye in parsing out the relevant word like

 work, banking, or personal.
 This also affects horizontal space on fixed width lines.